VAT may have been intended to be a simple tax – but it was ended up being exceedingly complex. The basic rule is, "If in doubt, please ask!"

 HM Revenue and Customs see the primary purpose of Universities as being to provide education.
 Education provided by the University (which includes tuition, educational seminars and conferences) is classed as an exempt supply – which means that no VAT is charged – regardless of whether the invoice is addressed to an individual or a company.

-Commercial sales are always standard-rated.
-Commercial sales include research carried out for commercial organisations.
-Consultancy work is also standard-rated – regardless of who the customer is.
+Commercial sales (including research carried out for commercial organisations) are always standard-rated.
+Consultancy work is also standard-rated - regardless of who the customer is.

 VAT and Purchases